cockroachdb/cockroach-cloud-sdk-go/docs/SCIMApi.md

 Similar to GetGroup however search parameters are passed via the POST body.
 See https://www.rfc-editor.org/rfc/rfc7644.html#section-3.4.3 for more details.

+Can be used by the following roles assigned at the organization scope:
+- ORG_ADMIN

 ### Example

 ```go